Kobe is Not Just a "Jazz City" — A Port Town Where Rock and Punk Also Thrive

 | Official Website | kobe-sone.com |

-Established in 1969, an iconic symbol of Kobe jazz.
-This jazz restaurant along Kitano-zaka hosts live performances by professional musicians every evening.
-Afternoon jazz concerts also run on Sundays and holidays (¥1,000 with one drink included).
-The scene of young musicians being invited by professionals to spontaneous sessions is a Kobe tradition unchanged for over 50 years.
-The venue has received Kobe City's Cultural Activity Contribution Award.
+Established 1969, iconic symbol of Kobe jazz.
+This jazz restaurant on Kitano-zaka features professional musician performances nightly.
+Sundays and holidays also have afternoon jazz shows (1,000 yen with one drink).
+The sight of young musicians invited by professionals to join spontaneous sessions is part of Kobe's unchanged daily life for 50+ years.
+Recipient of Kobe City's Cultural Activities Achievement Award.

 Basin Street